🏆 Top 1% Breed Reference — Updated 2026

 Key Growth Milestones

 • 8–12 weeks: All varieties grow rapidly.
-Critical socialization window — expose your puppy to diverse people, sounds, and environments now.
+This is also the critical socialization window — expose your puppy to diverse people, sounds, and environments now, not later.

 • 3–6 months: Fastest vertical growth phase for Toy and Miniature.
-Standards continue gaining significant weight and height.
+Standards, meanwhile, are still packing on significant weight and height with a long way to go.

-• 12–24 months: Standards continue filling out in chest width and muscle mass well after height has plateaued.
-Expect puppy-like behavior into year two.
+• 12–24 months: Standards keep filling out in chest width and muscle well after height has leveled off.
+Expect puppy-ish behavior clear into year two.

 Poodle Lifespan by Size (2026 Veterinary Data)